fruetalo182/wiki-gif/README.md

 # Wiki GIF 👾

-Wiki GIF is a simple gifs finder application using the Giphy API, built with a lightweight frontend and an Express.js backend.
+Wiki GIF is a simple gif finder application using the Giphy API, built with a lightweight frontend and an Express.js backend.
 It allows users to search for gifs and copy their URL to the clipboard with a single click.

 **Stack**: